wichtounet/eddic/README.md

 If you want to contribute to this project, you can contact me by [email](baptiste.wicht@gmail.com) or via my [website](http://baptiste-wicht.com/).

+If you want to support the development of this project, you [donate via Pledgie](http://pledgie.com/campaigns/16583).
+Thank you !

 ## More informations ##

 You can find more informations about this project, on the [website](http://baptiste-wicht.com/).